UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 Follow the [Dart style guide](https://dart.dev/guides/language/effective-dart/style) which should come along in most IDEs in the form of plugins and extensions.
+One exception we make is that variable, function, and method names use `snake_case` instead of `camelCase`.
 Visual Studio Code offers an [extension](https://dartcode.org/) and WebStorm offers a [plugin](https://plugins.jetbrains.com/plugin/6351-dart).
 The line length should be configured to 110, as the style guide limit of 80 is a bit too restrictive.